 U.S. Department of Education regulations determine total loan eligibility, i.e. the maximum amount you can borrow in any given loan period, based on the following formula: tuition + fees + reasonable living expenses – financial awards received.
 Your FAFSA results will determine how this final amount is divided among your different loan types, but your overall loan eligibility is provided in the official financial award letter.

 You cannot borrow more than your loan eligibility unless a detailed budget is presented and approved by the AUP Financial Aid Office.
 Federal statute indicates explicitly what can and cannot be included in a budget.
-For example items such as past credit card debt, most start-up costs before arriving on campus, rent that is noticeably higher than that of most other students, and any expenses outside of a loan period cannot be included in the budget.
+For example, items such as past credit card debt, most start-up costs before arriving on campus, rent that is noticeably higher than that of most other students, security deposits and any expenses outside of a loan period cannot be included in the budget.

 If you apply for one of these loans and your credit check fails, you will either need to correct the problem with your credit report or apply with an endorser.
 We encourage you to ensure that any problems get resolved well before payment deadlines.